pyTooling/pyTooling/doc/index.rst

       :ref:`Attribute <ATTR/Predefined/Attribute>` classes in an additional ``__pyattr__`` field per class, method or function.

-      The annotation syntax (decorator syntax) allows users to attache any structured data to classes, methods or functions.
+      The annotation syntax (decorator syntax) allows users to attach any structured data to classes, methods or functions.
 In many cases, a user will derive a custom attribute from :ref:`Attribute <ATTR/Predefined/Attribute>` and override the ``__init__`` method, so user-defined parameters can be accepted when the attribute is constructed.